Blogging is arguably the best content creation strategy for promoting your website.

 Choosing your email software is based on personal preference.
 You might want to consider a free trial to test out the navigation, user experience, and features before you finalize your decision.

-But for the most part, you really can’t go wrong if you choose one of the options that I listed above.
+But for the most part, you really can’t go wrong if you choose one of the options listed above.

 Now that you’ve signed up for a service, you need to create an opt-in form to place on your website.